Abdin71/Abdin71/Projects/TodoApp/README.md

 - ✅ View a list of todos with detailed information.
 - ✅ Add new Todo to the list of todos.
 - ✅ Edit and update todo details.
-- ✅ Delete todos from list of todos.
+- ✅ Delete todo from list of todos.
+- ✅ View a list of completed todos.
+- ✅ Move todo from to completed.
+- ✅ View a list of overdue todos.

 This system is ideal for managing a todo list, tracking todos, TodosAPP is designed with security in mind, ensuring data protection through user authentication.
 The backend is secured using JWT authentication, preventing unauthorized access.